How to Make Traditional Homemade Sauerkraut (+ Video)Updated: April 05, 2018 Fermented Foods, Fermented Foods, Recipes, Videos

 This traditional food is probiotic rich and very nutrient dense unlike the vinegar packed sauerkraut wanna-be’s at the store.

 The first video covers a brief history of sauerkraut and what you need on hand to make it.
 The second video covers how to make sauerkraut yourself quickly and easily in your kitchen.

-Probiotic Sauerkraut Recipe
+Homemade Sauerkraut Recipe

 Tightly pack the cabbage into a one quart mason jar leaving at least 1 inch of space at the top.
 Tightly seal with the lid.